-We’ve all seen the great stories of people like Mr. Money Mustache and Jacob from Early Retirement Extreme.
-While you may not want to retire as early as age 30, you might be entertaining the idea of at least being able to retire earlier than today’s national average retirement age, which is currently 64 for men and 62 for women.
+Even if you cannot retire as early as age 30, you might be able to retire earlier.
+Today’s national average retirement age is currently 65 for men and 63 for women.

-If you like the thought of being able to at least have the option of retiring early, then this post is for you.
-Whether it’s 5 years early or 35 years early, the ability to retire when you want brings an immense amount of personal and financial freedom in nearly all areas of life.
+Whether retirement is five years early or 35 years early, the ability to retire when you want brings an immense amount of personal and financial freedom in nearly all areas of life.

 A Road Map to Early Retirement

 The road map to achieving the ability to retire early isn’t difficult.
 But retiring early does require the willingness to commit to a serious financial plan.